 Basketball Tips Off Season at Ram Town

-Once in the Rose Hill Gym, fans were given Ram Town t-shirts and directed to tables full of delectable treats, including pizza, pasta, cannoli and cake, courtesy of Arthur Avenue vendors, as well as pop corn and a cotton candy from Sodexo Hospitality Services.
+The doors opened at 8:45 p.m. to a line of students stretching outside the entrance to the McGinley Center.
+Once in the Rose Hill Gym, fans were given Ram Town t-shirts and directed to tables full of appetizing treats, including pizza, pasta, cannoli and cupcakes, from Arthur Avenue vendors; drinks, courtesy of Coca Cola; and cookies, popcorn and pretzels from Sodexo Hospitality Services.

-Four players were then chosen to compete in a three-point shooting contest that was pared down to two after the first round.
-In the finals, students sitting on the side of the winner received special t-shirts that were thrown into the stands by the cheerleaders and dance team.
+Four players were then paired up with four fans to compete in a three-point shooting contest that was pared down to two after the first round.
+In the finals, it was team Marah Strickland versus team Erin Rooney with Rooney and her partner taking the competition.